-During the time of transportation from Britain to Van Dieman’s Land, around seventy three thousand men, women and children were sent just short of eleven thousand miles by ship to the other side of the world.
+During the time of transportation from Britain to Van Dieman’s Land, around seventy three thousand men, women and children were sent nearly eleven thousand miles by ship to the other side of the world…

 Our English ancestor John Kingshott was one of them.

-John Kingshott or as I have nicknamed him “machine breaker John”, a married man of thirty-five with a family of five young children in the village of Greatham, became noticeably involved on the 23rd November 1830 in what became known as the Selbourne and Headley Workhouse Riots.
-The riots included a mob of reportedly several hundred men and women.
+At the age of thirty-five John would become involved and somewhat infamous as one of the Selbourne and Headley Workhouse rioters on the 23rd November, 1830.
+(Owen Smith, 2002) wrote that ‘the riots included a mob of reportedly several hundred men and women.
 On the first day a mob of disenchanted and angry people attacked the workhouse in Selbourne.
 Property was broken or damaged with deliberacy.
-The following day a further riot took place in nearby Headley which included the same damage and attack on the Headley workhouse and on nearby farm machinery at Wyck.
-The clergy were also mobbed with a promise that tithes be halved extracted from them.
-The question has been posed several times before my meagre scratchings as to why the people of these villages attacked the houses which were in essence providers of support for the poor and destitute.
-The answer is not a clear one.
-The workhouses were hated symbols of poverty.
-They were deliberately made to be uncomfortable and undesirable to discourage those entering their portals for relief.
-Their Masters equally hated and despised often for their poor treatment of those reputedly in their care.
+The following day a further riot took place in nearby Headley which included similar damage and attack on the Headley workhouse and on nearby farm machinery at Wyck.
+The clergy were also mobbed with a promise that tithes be halved extracted from them.’

 It is probable, given that John was the income earner and that his father had what would appear to be a reasonable income, that the family may have assisted in supporting Mary and the children once John was taken away.